bobbycomet/Grix-Preview/README.md

 ### GPU Hub

 The GPU Hub is a full graphics driver manager for NVIDIA, AMD, and Intel GPUs.
-It reads your actual hardware via PCI IDs and recommends the correct driver — including which NVIDIA generation branch applies to your specific card (current 580.xx, legacy 470.xx for Kepler, or nouveau for unsupported older hardware).
+It reads your actual hardware via PCI IDs and recommends the correct driver, including which NVIDIA generation branch applies to your specific card (current 580.xx, legacy 470.xx for Kepler, or nouveau for unsupported older hardware).

 **What it shows:**
 - Detected GPU names and PCI IDs for all three vendors